richardcrng/fireactive/website/docs/schema/boolean.md

 const lightbulb = new Lightbulb({ isOn: true }) lightbulb.isOn = false // works
 lightbulb.isOn = 'true' // ActiveClassError: Lightbulb could not accept the value "true" (string) at path 'isOn'.
+The property 'isOn' is of the wrong type lightbulb.isOn = undefined // ActiveClassError: Lightbulb could not accept the value undefined (undefined) at path 'isOn'.
+The required property 'isOn' is missing lightbulb.isOn = null // ActiveClassError: Lightbulb could not accept the value null (object) at path 'isOn'.
 The property 'isOn' is of the wrong type
 ```

 </TabItem>